Akasiek/knob_rocker/README.md

 Spotify Developer Dashboard.

-After entering the Client ID and Secret and API authorization, it will create two files in `%APPDATA%\.config\knob_rocker` directory.
+After entering the Client ID and Secret and API authorization, it will create two files in `~\.config\knob_rocker` directory.
 Those files store the Client ID and Secret, as well as the cache API token.

 ## How to build